zer2/fantasy-basketball-optimizer/about/turnovers.md

 ## Testing

 To some degree, we can test the hypothesis that down-weighting turnovers is a good idea.
 I ran a test with the following setup
-- For each category, across 1,000 experiments:
+- For each category
   - Divide all drafters into two groups of six
   - One group downweights the category by a certain factor.
 The other does not
+  - For each sequential arrangement of seats (6 down-weighters/6 normals, or 1 normal/6 down-weighters/5 normals, etc. )
- - Many seasons are simulated, by sampling from an the actual season of data
+    - One thousand seasons are simulated by sampling from the actual season of data
     - The team with the highest regular season record wins

 Down-weighting a single category can be a good strategy in general- it is essnetially punting.
 If down-weighting turnovers is a uniquely important measure to take, then the reward for down-weighting it should be greater than doing so for other categories